Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 By Carolyn from E Northport NY

 I've found when peeling carrots or potatoes, it's best to wash the veggie first and wet the peeler, that way it'll be smooth peeling from there on out.
-I also put a paper towel underneath to catch all the fruit/veggie so it be a snap to clean up.

 I just received this tip from a friend who sent me the youtube website.
 It is a real time-saver for peeling potatoes, especially for potato salad.

 Bring a large saucepan of water to a boil.
 Wash potatoes and score around the center with a sharp knife.
 Drop the potatoes into the boiling water and let cook for about 15 minutes.
 Remove potatoes from boiling water and put them into a bowl of ice water, one at a time, for about 10 seconds.
 Remove from cold water and pull the skins off from both ends.